jconnelly/Blockchain/README.md

 There will need to be a set of requirements around testing this application.
 The testing needs to contain both front end testing of the user interface pages, as well as, the technical components behind the scenes.

 Front End - User Interface
-To perform a set of tests on the user interface, a series of questions and answers can be created to effectively test a small application such as this:
+To perform a set of tests on the user interface, a series of questions and Yes/No answers can be created to effectively test a small application such as this:
 1. Did the main page load?
 Y/N
 2. Was I able to enter in a phone number in the "Quick Caller ID" section?
 Y/N
 3. Did the "Quick Caller ID - Add" button work and give me a response saying my number was added?
 Y/N
 4. When I clicked the "Add" button on "Add Detailed Caller Info", did it open a new screen?
 Y/N
 5. Does the "Current Robocall Records" show a listing of numbers and information?
 Y/N
 6. When I clicked the "Generate an FTC Report" button, did it open a new screen?
 Y/N
-7. (TODO: Questions for detailed caller info)
-8. (TODO: Questions for generate ftc report)
+7. When I am viewing the "Detailed Robocall Information" page, is the caller id number field empty?
+Y/N
+8. When I am viewing the "Detailed Robocall Information" page, does the caller id number field accept my number?
+Y/N
+9. When I am viewing the "Detailed Robocall Information" page, is the time of call field empty?
+Y/N
+10. When I am viewing the "Detailed Robocall Information" page, does the time of call field accept a time?
+Y/N
+11. When I am viewing the "Detailed Robocall Information" page, does the home or cell drop down field have two selections?
+Y/N
+12. When I am viewing the "Detailed Robocall Information" page, can I select one of the options in the home or cell dropdown?
+Y/N
+13. When I am viewing the "Detailed Robocall Information" page, does the Add button appear?
+Y/N
+14. When I am viewing the "Detailed Robocall Information" page, does the Add button work when pressed?
+Y/N
+15. When I am viewing the "Detailed Robocall Information" page, when the Add button is pressed did the page refresh back to the main index page?
+Y/N

 System - Application
 To perform a set of tests on the application backend itself, these questions will be built inside of test case written in Javascript.
 These test cases could be separated into a suite of tests, but for this short application, we will just consolidate them into one test file, located in the "test" folder, under each blockchain system folder.